electron/i18n/content/current/de-DE/docs/tutorial/using-native-node-modules.md

 # Verwendung von Native Node Modules

-Native Node.js modules are supported by Electron, but since Electron has a different [application binary interface (ABI)](https://en.wikipedia.org/wiki/Application_binary_interface) from a given Node.js binary (due to differences such as using Chromium's BoringSSL instead of OpenSSL), the native modules you use will need to be recompiled for Electron.
+Native Node.js modules are supported by Electron, but since Electron has a different [application binary interface (ABI)][abi] from a given Node.js binary (due to differences such as using Chromium's BoringSSL instead of OpenSSL), the native modules you use will need to be recompiled for Electron.
 Ansonsten bekommst du die folgende Fehlerklasse, wenn du versuchst, deine App auszuführen:

 ```sh
 Fehler: Das Modul '/path/to/native/module.node'